What are Core Technologies?

 The number, variety, and size of core facilities are all growing as life science research technologies continue to become more complex, and researchers increasingly require access to a wider range of core technologies.
 Large research institutions and universities, as well as pharmaceutical and biotech companies, are embracing the core facility concept as an efficient and cost-effective way to leverage research activities and ensure appropriate technical and operational oversight.

-What Career Paths are there in Core Technologies?
+Career Paths in Core Technologies?

 The area of core technologies includes a wide variety of career paths including technical staff, facility managers, and research administrators.
 Frequently, core facility staff are scientists who enjoy the technical and methodological aspects of research and want to develop an alternative career pathway.
 As expert scientists in their area, they can provide guidance to their colleagues starting from the design of experiments through data acquisition, final analysis and preparation for publication.
 Core facility managers integrate operational duties, such as budgetary and staffing oversight, along with high level technical expertise.
 Finally, many larger institutes and universities are including core facility administrators at the highest levels of research oversight.